-Arizona’s growth has propelled it to become one of the fastest growing states in the U.S., with a population increase of 40% since 1990.
-Canada is the largest foreign direct investor in the State of Arizona, and Bilateral trade and services between Canada and Arizona has evolved into a staggering 4.4 billion dollars annually, excluding tourism.
+Arizona’s growth has propelled it to become one of the fastest growing states in the U.S. Canada plays a massive role in that growth.
+As I’ve already mentioned, Canada is the largest foreign direct investor in the State of Arizona.
+Bilateral trade and services between Canada and Arizona in 2018 evolved into $4.5 billion annually, excluding tourism and foreign direct investment.
 A vibrant new trade paradigm has emerged.
 Eclipsing the traditional markets of tourism and agriculture, it now encompasses Aerospace, Mining, Finance, and Automotive industries, as well as advanced research and development.
-The total Canada/Arizona bilateral footprint in 2014 was larger than 6 billion dollars and growing, with more than a million Canadians visiting in 2016, spending more than a billion dollars a year.
-There are now approximately 176 nonstop direct flights a week between Canada and Arizona.
+The total Canada/Arizona bilateral footprint in 2018 was more than $10 billion and growing, with more than a million Canadians visiting Arizona in 2018, spending more than a billion dollars a year, plus Canadian snowbirds adding another $1.5 billion, totaling $2.5 billion in Canadian Tourism into Arizona each year.
+Over 200 nonstop direct flights a week connect Canada and Arizona.
+Beginning November 2019, the Air Canada flights between Montreal and Phoenix will increase to six flights per week, a 25% capacity increase on that vital and previously underserved route.

 The Canada Arizona Business Council was formed to promote and increase bilateral Foreign Direct Investment, Trade, and Tourism between Canada and Arizona.
 The CABC brings together senior players in every industry on both sides of the border.
-Our networking capability assures “one degree of separation” from the decision makers in any field.
-These business leaders are the CEOs, Presidents, entrepreneurs, and professionals who will achieve our goals.
-Membership is limited to 125 members.
+Our networking capability and reach assures “one degree of separation” from the decision makers; CEO’s, Presidents, founder/entrepreneurs, professionals; in every sector.

-Simply stated, the CABC facilitates business marriages at the decision maker level.
+Simply stated, the CABC facilitates business marriages at the most senior level.

 I look forward to talking business with you,